openthread/ot-efr32/src/README.md

 The example platform drivers are intended to present the minimal code necessary to support OpenThread.
 [EFR32MG][efr32mg] has rich memory and peripheral resources which can support all OpenThread capabilities.

-See [sleepy-demo/README.md](sleepy-demo/README.md) for instructions for an example that uses the low-energy modes of the EFR32MG12 when running as a Sleepy End Device.
+See [EFR32 Sleepy Demo Example](./sleepy-demo/README.md) for instructions for an example that uses the low-energy modes of the EFR32MG12 when running as a Sleepy End Device.

 <a name="prerequisites"/>